 Each data period consists of time required for the modulator to sample the analog inputs.
 However, there is additional time required before the samples become an ADC conversion result.

-First, there is a programmable conversion delay (described in the Programmable Conversion Delay section) that is added before the conversion starts.
-This delay allows for additional settling time for input filtering on the analog inputs and for the antialiasing filter after the PGA.
-The default programmable conversion delay is 14 · tMOD.
+When a new conversion is started, there is a configuration delay time of $14 \cdot t{MOD}$ (where $t{MOD} = 16 \cdot t{CLK}$ ) that is added before the conversion starts.
+This delay allows for additional settling time for external RC filters on the analog inputs and for the antialiasing filter after the PGA.
+The configuration delay occurs at the start of a new conversion after a START command is sent, the START/SYNC pin is taken high, or a WREG command is sent to change any configuration register from address 03h to 07h (as described in the WREG section).

 Also, overhead time is needed to convert the modulator samples into an ADC conversion result.
 This overhead time includes any necessary offset or gain compensation after the digital filter accumulates a data result.

-The first conversion when the device is in continuous conversion mode (just as in single-shot conversion mode) includes the programmable conversion delay, the modulator sampling time, and the overhead time.
+The first conversion when the device is in continuous conversion mode (just as in single-shot conversion mode) includes the configuration delay, the modulator sampling time, and the overhead time.
 The second and subsequent conversions are the normal data period (period as given by the inverse of the data rate).

-Figure 72 shows the time sequence for the ADC in both continuous conversion and single-shot conversion modes.
-The sequence is the same regardless of the filter setting.
-However, when the low-latency filter settles for each data, the sinc filter does not settle until the third data.
+Figure 62 shows the time sequence for the ADC in both continuous conversion and single-shot conversion modes.